farcasterxyz/docs/docs/developers/guides/writing/verify-address.md

 ::: info Pre-requisites

 - Write access to a hubble instance
-- Private key of a signer registered to an fid
+- Private key of an account key registered to an fid
 - An ethereum provider URL for OP Mainnet (e.g. via [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/)).

 :::

 To create a [Verification](https://docs.farcaster.xyz/reference/hubble/datatypes/messages.html#_6-verification) proving ownership of an external Ethereum address, you can use an `Eip712Signer` to sign a verification messsage, and the `makeVerificationAddEthAddress` function to construct a message to send to a Hub.

-First, set up clients and signers:
+First, set up clients and account keys:

 ```ts
 import {